giraone/pms-sample-jee-01/readme.md

 - Usage of constraints in JPA, e.g. definition of unique columns and the handling of duplicate value exceptions.
 - The usage of *JPA static meta models* and *JPA Criteria API* in the entity definition and the Java code of the *"business logic"*.
 JPA criteria API is perhaps not easy to learn, but it is more robust, due to being type safe and more flexible in code refactorings.
 - The usage of *optimistic locking* support from JPA.
-- Creation of JAX-RS end-points using JAX-RS annotations.
+- Creation and implementation of JAX-RS end-points using JAX-RS annotations.
+- The usage of [OData style query options](http://www.odata.org/documentation/odata-version-2-0/uri-conventions/) for filtering and sorting data in JAX-RS endpoints for list data.
 - The usage of *Data Transfer Objects* (*DTOs*) to decouple the "*Boundary*" code from the "*Entity*" code in terms of the *Boundary Control Entity* model (See [http://www.adam-bien.com/roller/abien/entry/java_ee_7_java_8](http://www.adam-bien.com/roller/abien/entry/java_ee_7_java_8)).
 - Testing the REST end-points using [REST-assured](https://github.com/jayway/rest-assured) and its "fluent" API.
 - The creation of a HTML5/JS/CSS3 user interface based on *Angular 2* and *Boostrap 3*.